1. Tokyo to Fukushima

 Walking down the street from the station, we encountered an older Japanese woman.
 I fully expected her to walk by without even looking up, as we have seen in the past.
 However, as she approached us, her eyes brightened, smiled and warmly said “Good morning!” in English as she passed.
 I stopped in my tracks, as I was stunned.
 In the moment, I wondered when the last time she said good morning in English.

 While we didn’t see many people on this cold afternoon, we did find some reminders of home down the street from the station.
-Seeing the American franchise in Fukushima, I couldn’t help but wonder if we were exporting something that could change the way the Japanese eat.
+Seeing the American franchises in Fukushima, I couldn’t help but wonder if we were exporting something that could change the way the Japanese eat.

 After walking through the streets of Fukushima for more than an hour, we headed back toward the train station for the trip back to Shinjuku.
 On the lower level of the station, there were shops and places to eat.
 Instead of a meal, we opted to get something from the convenience store there, then headed upstairs to track level.